currinjs/CurrinJS/aio/content/tutorial/toh-pt6.md

 ### Import RxJS operators

-Most RxJS operators are not included in Angular's base `Observable` implementation.
+Most RxJS operators are not included in Currin's base `Observable` implementation.
-The base implementation includes only what Angular itself requires.
+The base implementation includes only what Currin itself requires.

 When you need more RxJS features, extend  `Observable` by *importing* the libraries in which they are defined.
 Here are all the RxJS imports that _this_ component needs: